-The 32-year-old Australian theatre maker Simon Stone edited his first feature drama The Wild Duck from Norwegian writer Henrik Ibsen: a haunting family drama with an impressive cast.
-The film was shown at the 45th edition of IFFR and runs from 1 September in cinema.
+The 32-year-old Australian theatre make Simon Stone edited his first feature drama The Wild Duck from Norwegian writer Henrik Ibsen: a haunting family drama with an impressive cast.

 The music from Brady Corbets film The Childhood Of A Leader is now available.
 The impressive soundtrack by composer Scott Walker was performed live in De Doelen during the closing night of the 45th edition of IFFR.

 The entries of the Oscars for Best Foreign Language Film are known.
 The feature debut D'Ardennen from filmmaker Robin Pront, which was shown at IFFR 2016, is this year's Belgian entry.
 And the Australian submission Tanna screened at IFFR 2016.